w3f/sidecar-example/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the block explorer.

-This explorer uses **Next.js API Route Handlers** to proxy requests to your local Substrate API Sidecar instance, avoiding CORS issues
+This explorer uses **Next.js API Route Handlers** to proxy requests to your local Sidecar instance, avoiding CORS issues

 #### API Routes